-- Real property taxes increased due to decrease special assessment in the water fund. - Department income increased due to more billings in the water fund. - Use of money and property increased due to the Town moving money into better interest bank accounts. - Miscellaneous income decreased because the town did not receive a fire reimbursement this year. - State aid increased due to the Town receiving more Salt and Ice money this year. - Federal aid increased due to the Town using ARPA funds during the year.
+- Real property taxes decreased due to decrease in property taxes. - Department income decreased due to less billings in the water fund. - Use of money and property increased due to the Town having the NYCLASS account for the entire year that has better interest bank accounts. - State aid decreased due to the Town receiving less Salt and Ice money this year. - Federal aid increased due to the Town spending the remaining ARPA funds during the year.